Soilman82/homebridge-zoe/README.md

 * Contact for Plug (Contact service)
 * Range (Temperature service)

 The sensors surface the basic information from the API however the type of sensors are far from ideal to represent information with the correct units e.g. range.
 PRs always welcome.
 The set `interval` determines how frequently the Renault API is checked.
 It will stop responding if too frequent, hence there is no on-demand check when accessories are loaded, it is timer based currently.
-This uses the legacy API currently (UK users).

 # Installation
 If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).